womanium-quantum/Quantum-AI-2024/README.md

   - Respect intellectual property rights.
 Ensure that all work submitted is original and properly referenced if using third-party resources.
 Plagiarism or the use of unauthorized material will result in immediate disqualification.
   - Adhere strictly to all deadlines.
 Late submissions will not be accepted.
   - The projects are suggested and supported by Womanium's partner organizations.
 However, participation in these projects does not imply any association with Womanium's partner organizations.
   - Participation in this project in no way guarantees any awards or fellowships from Womanium or partner organizations.
-Awards and fellowships are judged solely by Womanium, and Womanium reserve the right to disqualify any participant/ team at any time if found disobeying the code of conduct and general participation guidelines.
+Awards and fellowships will be granted only to the best participants, as determined solely by Womanium.

 By participating in the Womanium Quantum+AI 2024 Projects, you agree to comply with all the rules and guidelines outlined above.
 We look forward to your innovative contributions and wish you the best of luck in your project endeavours!